Reading time: 2 minutes

 On this page

-Preserved benefits include all contributions made by you (or on your behalf, such as the employer superannuation guarantee) since 30 June 1999, as well as all of your super fund’s earnings since that date, prior to you satisfying a condition of release.
+Preserved benefits include all contributions made by you (or on your behalf, such as the Superannuation Guarantee payments made by your employer) since 30 June 1999, as well as all of the earnings on your super investments since that date.

 These preserved benefits cannot be accessed until you have met a condition of release.
 In other words, they must be preserved, usually until you reach your preservation age.
 Your preservation age will be between the ages of 55 and 60, depending on your date of birth.